Virginia-iGEM/igem-wikibrick/docs/tutorial/README.md

 # `igem-wikibrick` Tutorial

-This tutorial is for first-time users who are setting up the igem-wikibrick tutorial and those who wish to learn the capabilities of the tool.
+This tutorial is for first-time users who are setting up the igem-wikibrick tool and those who wish to learn the capabilities of the tool.

+Note that `igem-wikibrick` is a Command Line Interface (CLI), and so requires use of a console, or terminal.
+For many, consoles are intimidating tools; like any new tool, be patient, willing to learn and remember that Google is your best friend.

 ## 1 Table of Contents